ElmoonProtocol/elmoon.sol/README.md

 ELMOON Is a Community Driven Token to Send a Rocket Filled with Elon Musk, Do Kwan, Alex Mashinsky, Sam Bankman-Fred, Vladimir and Tyler/Cameron Winklevoss To The Moon So They Cant Manipulate Markets Anymore!!!!!

 The ELMOON Protocol V2 is a community focused DeFi Token that forms part of the expanding ELMOON ecosystem.<br><br>
-Four simple functions occur during each trade.<br>
+Simple functions occur during each trade.<br>
 🤙 Reflections : 1% is Redistributed to all existing holders<br>
 🤙 Automatic Liquidty Pool : 6% is added to liquidity bpool<br>
 🤙 Expansion Fund : 2% for future Exchange listings/Marketing<br>